k2-fsa/sherpa/docs/source/onnx/ios/build-sherpa-onnx-swift.rst

      Screenshot for recording and recognition.

 Congratulations!
-You have finally succeeded in running `sherpa-ncnn`_ with iOS, though it is in a simulator.
+You have finally succeeded in running `sherpa-onnx`_ with iOS, though it is in a simulator.

-Please read below if you want to run `sherpa-ncnn`_ on your iPhone or iPad.
+Please read below if you want to run `sherpa-onnx`_ on your iPhone or iPad.

-Run sherpa-ncnn on your iPhone/iPad
+Run sherpa-onnx on your iPhone/iPad
 -----------------------------------

 First, please make sure the iOS version of your iPhone/iPad is ``>= 13.0``.